vkvickkey/firebase-build-apk-cmd/README.md

 Excellent!
 The APK has been built successfully.
 Now, let's get it running on your device.
 I'll first install the app and then launch it.

 /home/user/android_sdk/platform-tools/adb install project/app/build/outputs/apk/debug/app-debug.apk

+✅ Option 1: Use an existing Gradle installation (if you have one)

+If Gradle is already installed on your system, you can run Gradle directly instead of using the wrapper:

+bash
+1

+    Replace <task> with the actual task you want to run (e.g., build, assemble, etc.).

+To check if Gradle is installed:

+bash
+1

+✅ Option 2: Generate the Gradle Wrapper (recommended)

+If you’re working on a project that should have a wrapper (e.g., a typical Android or Java project), but it’s missing, you can regenerate it if you have Gradle installed:

+    Navigate to your project root:

+    bash
+    1

+    Run:

+    bash
+    1

+    This creates:
+        gradlew (Linux/macOS script)
+        gradlew.bat (Windows batch file)
+        gradle/wrapper/ directory with .jar and .properties
+    Now you can use:

+    bash
+    1

+    🔒 Make sure to commit the generated wrapper files if you’re setting up a new project for sharing.

+#java